Our 20th season!

 If the submission fee creates a financial barrier to your entry, Sans Souci may be able to help.
 We offer a limited amount of fee assistance to those with financial hardship, with a preference for artists from historically or currently marginalized communities.
-If you’d like to apply for this program, please submit an application form by the early bird deadline (Feb 28, 2022).
+If you’d like to apply for this program, please submit an application form by the early deadline (Feb 28, 2023).
 You’ll be notified shortly afterward whether or not you’ve been selected for a waiver.
-If not, you’ll still receive the early bird deadline price for submission.
+If not, you’ll still receive the early deadline price for submission.
 As stated in our mission and values, increasing equitable access to dance cinema festivals is a high priority for us.
 If you have questions about this, please feel free to contact us.
 Submitting the form does not guarantee receiving a waiver.
 Receiving fee assistance does not grant acceptance to the festival.
 All films submitted must go through curation, and may or may not be accepted for screening.
 Due to the limited amount of fee assistance available, artists selected will only be able to submit one film.
-If you are looking for help with the cost of covering multiple submissions, please email us requesting a bulk submission discount.
+If you are looking for help with the cost of covering multiple submissions, please reach out at the contact link above about requesting a bulk submission discount.

 awards & prizes